 What is Autism Spectrum Disorder?

-The Center for Disease Control and Prevention (CDC) estimate that 1 in 44 children are diagnosed with autism in the United States.
+The Centers for Disease Control and Prevention (CDC) estimate that 1 in 44 children are diagnosed with autism in the United States.

 ASD is reported to occur in all racial, ethnic, and socioeconomic groups.